Berlin Expat Advice – Learn German in Berlin

-Try troubleshooting a jammed printer that only has a menu in German!
+Try troubleshooting a jammed printer that only has a menu in German.
 At work in Canada, I could handle printers like the IT pro I am.
-Here, I stare blankly at the screen and attempt to solve the problems by pushing random buttons. (which always works) or opening up the printer looking for the jammed paper, getting toner ink all over myself in the process.
-Of course, I’d usually end up making the problem worse and frustrate my co-workers who had stuff to print as well.
-In the end, I had to beg their assistance and, by their request, write down the step-by-step instructions for solving the problem on my own the next time.
-Not embarrassing at all!
+Here, I stare blankly at the screen and attempt to solve the problem by pushing random buttons (which always works) or opening up the printer looking for the jammed paper, getting toner ink all over myself in the process.
+Of course, I’d usually end up making the problem worse and frustrate my co-workers who have stuff to print as well.
+In the end, I have to beg their assistance and, by their request, write down the step-by-step instructions to solve the problem on my own the next time.
+Not embarrassing at all.

 5) Interacting With Others

 If you’re like me, you’re also going to want to make friends with both expats and Germans.
 I can’t tell you how much my world opened up in Berlin after I became good friends with a small group of Germans.
-Oh, dating one helps too!
-Having German friends is a good thing.
-But the bad part is that each time I get together with them, everyone still speaks English with me.
+Dating one helps too.
+Having German friends is a good thing, but the bad part is that each time I get together with them, everyone still speaks English with me.
 It isn’t really nice on my part to expect that they adjust their behaviour because of me.
-So with that in mind, I’m going to enroll myself into a class ASAP!
+So with that in mind, I’m going to enroll myself into a class ASAP.

 Where to Learn German in Berlin

 Wondering where you can learn German in Berlin?
 Here are some options: